uspgamedev/luasteam/CONTRIBUTING.md

 We are open to contributions, either adding new functions, improving documentation or fixing some bugs.

+## Adding new functions

+We encourage you to add functions that are currently missing.
+Follow the style of functions already added in this project, that means, if you're adding `ISteamFriends::ActivateGameOverlayToStore`, follow these guidelines:
+- Implement it in file `src/friends.cpp`
+- Name it `SteamFriends.activateGameOverlayToStore`
+- Try to keep all arguments in the same order, with the same names (in a different naming convention) and of the same type.
+Enums should be changed to string, for example `k_EOverlayToStoreFlag_AddToCart` becomes `"AddToCart"`.
+- Callbacks and CallResults have a special way of being implemented: check [our documentation](https://luasteam.readthedocs.io/en/stable/getting_started.html#callbacks).
+- IDs that are actually 64-bit integers should be implemented using [our uint64 userdata](https://github.com/uspgamedev/luasteam/blob/v1.0.1/src/common.hpp#L21-L24).
+- It's fine if the functions are a bit different ([example](https://luasteam.readthedocs.io/en/stable/user_stats.html#userStats.downloadLeaderboardEntries)) because stuff in Lua is different than in C++.

+Send us PRs even if you're not sure you're following these guidelines correctly.
+We won't bite.
+Open an issue if you have any doubts.

 ## Documentation

 If you add new functions, please also document them.